FrontEndFoxes/kitchen-sune/src/recipes/nigerian-oha-soup.md

 # Oha soup

-Oha or Ora is mostly known in south eastern part of a nigeria, a tradional soup eaten in most igbo homes.
-The main ingrident is the leaves that makes it unique.
+Oha or Ora is mostly known in south eastern part of a nigeria, A tradtional soup eaten in most igbo homes.
+The main ingredient is the leaves that makes it unique.

 ## Ingredients
 ```